-Today there are thirty-one homes occupied in Colvard Farms with two more residents scheduled to close by March 31, 2005.
-Four homes have been constructed in the exempt lots over 10 acres at the end of Colvard Farms Road and no lots are left on Crooked Creek Road and Woodgate Court in Phase I. Only one lot is available in Phase II, with thirteen (13) homes under construction.
-Seven homes are under construction in Phase III.
-One home is under construction in Phase IV and we expect two to three more to begin construction in the next few months.
-In March construction is expected to begin on several homes in Phase V. The recreation center and tennis courts opened May 2004 for use by residents.
+Today there are forty-four homes occupied in Colvard Farms with two more residents scheduled to close by July 31, 2005.
+Four homes have been constructed in the exempt lots over 10 acres at the end of Colvard Farms Road and no lots are left in Phases I, II, III or IV.
+In Phase II thirteen (13) homes are under construction.
+Four homes are under construction in Phase III.
+Four homes is under construction in Phase IV.
+Three homes are under construction in Phase V. The recreation center and tennis courts opened May 2004 for use by residents.